Moving Into a New Home: A Checklist

 16. Update your address.

 Anyone who regularly sends you mail will need your new address.
-Further below you’ll find a list of some of the people or companies you may need to update.
+Find a list of some people or companies who you likely need to update.

 17. Meet your neighbors.

-As you run into people in their yards or out and about, take time to introduce yourself.
-Knowing your neighbors is a key part of settling into a new home, finding a sense of community, and even keeping your home safe while you’re away.
+As you run into people in their yards or out and about exploring your community, take time to introduce yourself.
+Knowing your neighbors is a key part of settling into your new home, finding a sense of community, and even keeping your neighborhood safe when you or your neighbors go out of town.

 18. Explore your new area.

-Ask your neighbors for recommendations, use your favorite map app on your phone, or simply drive around to identify and locate the places you’ll need to visit right away, such as grocery stores, drug stores, or hardware stores.
+Ask your neighbors for recommendations, use your trusted map app on your phone, or simply drive around to find places you’ll need to visit right away, such as grocery stores, drug stores, or hardware stores.
 At the same time, you can look for restaurants, parks, and other fun things to do and see in your new neighborhood.

 Things To Buy For a New House

-Once you move into your new home, you’ll likely find yourself visiting your local hardware store, home goods store, or furniture store quite often.
-Here are some things you may need to buy for your new house right away:
+Once you move into your new home, you’ll likely find yourself visiting your local stores quite often as you discover new things you need to buy for your home.
+Here are some things you may need to buy for your new house right away.

 • Exterior locks